MikeAgb/LeetCode/README.md

 Given an integer array nums representing the amount of money of each house, return the maximum amount of money you can rob tonight without alerting the police.

+## 200. Number of Islands (Medium)

+Given an m x n 2D binary grid grid which represents a map of '1's (land) and '0's (water), return the number of islands.

+An island is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
+You may assume all four edges of the grid are all surrounded by water.

 ## 361. Bomb Enemy (Medium)

 Given an m x n matrix grid where each cell is either a wall 'W', an enemy 'E' or empty '0', return the maximum enemies you can kill using one bomb.
 You can only place the bomb in an empty cell.